Training Simulations & Modelling

 THE CENTER, SIMULATION, AND ToL

-The fundamental philosophy of the Center – fostering collaborative leadership in health care based on the implementation of the ToL methodology - allows expansion of simulation into a territory that still fails to attract the attention of the medical simulation community, i.e. comprehensive healthcare simulation and modelling based on federated systems, rather than stand-alone task simulators now widely used in medical education and training.
-The development of a new approach is greatly facilitated by the Center’s affiliation with the recognized pioneers of globally-distributed healthcare simulation and modelling, whose original work can now be expanded and strengthened by rooting it in the transboundary environment of ToL.
-For the first time, this combination allows simultaneous training of all professionals relevant to healthcare operations conducted in environments as simple as that of a rural hospital’s emergency room to one as complex as a healthcare catastrophe unleashed by a major natural disaster.
+The fundamental philosophy of the Center for Collaborative Command and Leadership – fostering collaborative leadership based on the implementation of the ToL methodology - allows expansion of simulation into a territory that still fails to attract the attention of many professional communities, e.g., comprehensive simulation and modelling based on federated systems, rather than the widely used simplified models and stand-alone, single task simulations.
+The development of a new approach is greatly facilitated by the Center’s affiliation with the recognized pioneers of globally-distributed simulation and modelling, whose original work can now be expanded and strengthened by rooting it in the transboundary environment of ToL.
+For the first time, this combination allows simultaneous, platform-independent training of team members belonging to different professions that is conducted in environments as simple as that of a rural business office to one as complex as a social revival of a major ccity or healthcare operations following a large-scale natural disaster

-SIMULATION: THE NEW FORM OF HEALTHCARE EXECUTIVE PREPARATION
+SIMULATION: THE NEW FORM OF CORPORATE EXECUTIVE TRAINING

 Classical methods of education and training prove to be increasingly inadequate to provide sufficiently flexible platforms: the tenets of Boyd’s OODA Loop (Observe-Orient-Determine-Act) cannot be satisfactorily practiced or realistically implemented in the largely monolayered classroom setting.
-While education/training curricula need to be both reproducible and based on best practices, they must be also be sufficiently flexible to incorporate unpredictable events, and incorporate challenges, honing readiness rather than preparedness alone.
-In view of the transboundary nature of modern healthcare operations, such programs must also emphazize cooperation and collaboration of all participants, and their ability to develop rapidly a focusing unity of purpose in every operation.
-At the moment, simulation, particularly distributed simulation , offers the only environment in which all attributes required of a modern healthcare professional and/or executive can be developed, honed, and sustained.
-Simulation allows effective “just-in-time” preparation for events of a particularly challenging nature, e.g., participation in humanitarian operations or disaster relief.
+While education/training curricula need to be both reproducible and based on best practices, they must also be sufficiently flexible to incorporate unpredictable events, and incorporate challenges, honing readiness rather than preparedness alone.
+In view of the transboundary nature of virtually all activities conducted by modern civil society, such programs must also emphasize cooperation and collaboration of all participants, and their ability to develop rapidly a focusing unity of purpose in every executed activity.
+At the moment, simulation, particularly distributed simulation , offers the only environment in which all attributes required of a modern global professional and/or executive can be developed, honed, and sustained.
+Simulation allows effective “just-in-time” preparation for events of a particularly challenging nature, e.g., response to a major corporate crisis, or disaster recovery.
 When conducted in a distributed and interactive setting, simulation allows simultaneous training of a large number of participants, while allowing real-time involvement of a wide range of intellectual and technical resources necessary for action in the transboundary environment of a simulated scenario.

 SIMULATION IN HEALTH CARE